 - Low-intensity mobility exercises to recover faster from the intense effort and avoid overtraining.

-- Warrior sleep techniques designed to switch off mind and body, sleep well and recover faster.
+- Warrior sleep techniques are designed to switch off mind and body, sleep well and recover faster.

 - 5 different levels of skills to suit everyone, from the “WarriorLite” level for complete beginners to the “Pre-recruit” level for those who are overweight or inexperienced, all the way up to the top Warrior levels.